-Subject headings still make for a very effective search tool, whether you are in WorldCatUMD, a specialized database, or the Classic Catalog.
+Subject headings still make for a very effective search tool, whether you are in UMD Discover or a specialized database.
 All of these interface have subject terms, usually linked, that allow you to find other materials on this topics.
 If you find a pertinent book or article, click the linked subject headings to find related material.
-You can also start a search with subject terms, but leave the dashes out in WorldCatUMD.
+You can also start a search with subject terms, but leave the dashes out in UMD Discover.

 Sample Library of Congress subject headings (they may differ slightly in the databases):